Mulching Cost in South Carolina: 2026 Pricing Guide for the Columbia Metro

 - How much does mulching cost per cubic yard in South Carolina?

-- Professional installation in the Columbia metro: $65-$85/yard for natural hardwood.
+- Professional installation in the Columbia metro: $45-$75/yard for natural hardwood.
+Coastal SC: $55-$90/yard.
 Includes bed prep, edging, material, delivery, installation, and cleanup.
-Bagged mulch from a home center costs $47-$67/yard equivalent — only $15-$25 less, and you do all the labor.

 - How many cubic yards of mulch do I need?